We explored early flight recently. Prehistoric flight... I’m not talking early gliders or balloons or flapping bicycles…

 ...like Pterosaurs… Pterodactyls.

-The American Museum of Natural History has a touring exhibit that we caught up with at the California Academy of Science in San Francisco.
+The American Museum of Natural History has a touring exhibit that we saw at the California Academy of Science in San Francisco.

 Forget the Wright Brothers…